New Palette Planner

 Remember by clicking on the gift icon in the QuitlInk Wall you will be able to see all the mock-ups for the Challenge alive.

 Curious about how to find the palette to participate.
-Follow these steps and staet coloring!!
+Follow these steps and start coloring!!

 Here you can see a detailed list of the fabrics in the Denim palette and the names Radha chose for each one.